 One thing that Shakespeare will forever be revered for was his ability to tell stories in a captivating way.
+He left a legacy with his stories which inspired so many people to role-play and take on the characters that he has created.
 As a writer, he could capture the cultural structure of the time and was not afraid to discuss topics and subject matters that were, at the time, considered to be taboo and controversial, especially for the late 15th century, when he penned Much Ado About Nothing.
 The script of this play is rather ironic on many fronts and at times mocks the social norms of the times.
-To be more specific it covered noteworthy content matter such as false accusations against women, infidelity, marriage, sexuality, with some literary scholars admitting that the play has same-sex attraction undertones as two characters battle to convince themselves they are in love despite their own sexual appetites.
+To be more specific, it covered noteworthy content matter such as false accusations against women, infidelity, marriage, sexuality, with some literary scholars admitting that the play has same-sex attraction undertones as two characters battle to convince themselves they are in love despite their own sexual appetites.

 A Comedy Style of Its Own